Moomuz/skills-communicate-using-markdown/index.md

 # Styling Text
-You can also style text to add emphasis on certain parts or for better readability.
+You can also style text to emphasize certain parts or for better readability.

 ### Bold
 | Syntax | Output |